November 27, 2018

 Another benefit to thermal networks is that they protect intellectual property (IP).
 Since the networks are 1D models, they obfuscate the 3D designs they represent.
 As a result, they can be shared with customers without risking IP.

-To learn of other ways to reduce a thermal model, read Hot Flash.
+To learn of other ways to reduce a thermal model, read the Ansys Advantage article, Hot Flash.